 Originally designed to enable high school students living in different countries to earn a diploma recognizable by many universities around the world, the IB organization has become recognized as a high-quality program and curricular framework at all levels.
 The Middle Years (MYP) and Primary Years Program (PYP) were added in the 1990s to extend the benefit of the program.
 Abundant information can be found about the IBO at their website.

-In San Diego, the IB Diploma Program began more than 20 years ago at San Diego High, and now San Diego High International Studies (IS) is one of the small schools in the SDHS complex.
+In San Diego, the IB Diploma Program began more than 30 years ago at San Diego High, and now San Diego High International Studies (IS) is one of the small schools in the SDHS complex.
 Since it became its own school, and therefore a school with published test scores, SDHSIS is one of two San Diego high schools that have consistently scored in the top 100 of U.S. high schools on the Newsweek list, published yearly.
-The Middle Years Program (MYP) was authorized at Roosevelt about 6 years ago.
+Roosevelt Middle School is also an authorized International Baccalaureate World School and offers the Middle Years Program (MYP) for ages 11-14.
 It was easy to trace a route north along Park Boulevard from San Diego High to Roosevelt and then to Birney to see the natural progression of the magnet theme.

 Why is IB PYP the theme for our school?